nicklockwood/BaseModel/README.md

     - (void)writeToFile:(NSString *)path atomically:(BOOL)atomically;

 This method attempts to serialise the model object to the specified file using NSCoding.
-If you are not using the AutoCoding library, you will need to implement the `encodeWithCoder:` method, otherwise using this method will throw and exception.
+If you are not using the AutoCoding library, you will need to implement the `encodeWithCoder:` method, otherwise using this method will throw an exception.
 The path can be absolute or relative.
 Relative paths will be automatically prefixed with `~/Library/Application Support/`.

     - (BOOL)useHRCoderIfAvailable;

 Normally, BaseModel saves files using NSCoding and the NSKeyedArchiver, which creates binary Plist files in a complex format that is not human-readable or editable.
 The HRCoder library provides an alternative format for NSCoding that is more similar to an ordinary, hand-written Plist file.
 BaseModel detects the presence of the HRCoder class if it's included in the project and will use it by default if available.
-If you do not want to use HRCoder for saving a particular model, override this method and return NO.
+If you do not want to use HRCoder for saving a particular model, override this method and return NO. BaseModel is still able to load archives that are encoded using the HRCoding protocol regardless of this setting, but will save using ordinary NSCoding.

     + (NSString *)resourceFile;